Tel Lachish is associated with the Biblical city of Lachish. And in the Kingdom of Judah, Lachish was second in importance only to Jerusalem.

-Lachish was an important city, and today it is a significant historical site.
+Lachish was an important city.
+Today, it is an important historical site.
 Thus if you love history or archeology, I would advise visiting it.
 However, if the entrance fee is not critical for you, I would suggest waiting until Tel Lachish National Park is officially opened.
 Once opened, there will be a visitors center and maybe additional explanations on site.

 Have you ever been to Tel Lachish National Park?
 Tell us about your experience in the comments below.